Facts about Short-Term Rentals

 • STR Use in Vermont

-• 90% are used by the owner each year
+• 90% of STRs are occupied by the owner each year

-• 80% are used as monthly furnished rentals, supplying “medium-term” rentals for temporary workers, traveling professionals, and transitioning families
+• 80% are available as a monthly furnished rental, supplying “medium-term” rentals for temporary workers, traveling professionals, and transitioning families

 • An alternative to hotels and inns, STRs offer what consumers demand: privacy, pet-friendly, family-friendly, contactless hospitality, longer stays, larger gatherings, unique experiences